mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/add-confirmation-step.en.md

 | `onClickEditShippingData` | The buyer wants to edit the shipping details. | Yes (when _shipping_ data is provided) |
 | `onClickEditBillingData` | The buyer wants to edit the billing details. | Yes (when _billing_ data is provided) |

 These callbacks allow the integrator to build an editing mechanism according to their convenience.
 To build such a mechanism, the controller returned when instantiating the Brick has an update method, which allows the editing of this data.
-Check out the [rendering page](/developers/en/docs/checkout-bricks/payment-brick/default-rendering) for more details on how the controller functions.
+Check out our [technical documentation]() for more details on how the controller and the update method works.

 ```Javascript
 window.paymentBrickController = await bricksBuilder.create(